shubhenduanupamdutta/book-library/BookLibrary.md

 redirect(303, '/private/dashboard');
 ```
 5. You can go to Home -> Authentication -> Users to see if the user has been created.
 Currently this only works with the the email you created the instance with, for others you need to enable smtp.
+For testing and development you can disable the email verification, and then you can use any email to sign up.

+6. Create a AuthFlow middleware of Supabase